AxonIQ/reference-guide/axon-framework/modules.md

 ### Axon Mongo Spring Boot Starter

 This module provides Spring auto-configuration on top of the `axon-mongo` module.

+### Axon Reactor

+This module provides integration with [Project Reactor](https://projectreactor.io/).

+### Axon Spring Ahead of Time

+This module provides integration with Spring Ahead of Time.
+[Spring AOT processing](https://docs.spring.io/spring-boot/docs/current/reference/html/native-image.html#native-image.introducing-graalvm-native-images.understanding-aot-processing) is part of creating a native image from a Spring (Boot) application.

 ### Axon Spring Cloud